elpekenin/qmk_build/readme.md

 # What is this
 Build tool for my out-of-tree QMK stuff.

-It mainly is a fancy wrapper on top of `git` and `qmk` CLIs, this way i can have my code "easily" up to date with latest changes on QMK's codebase.
-Right now the tool
+It mainly is a fancy wrapper on top of `git` and `qmk` CLIs, this way I can "easily" have my code up to date with latest changes on QMK's codebase.
+Right now the tool can:
+* checkout file(s) from other branches(even on other repos)
+* copy files into the repo's filesystem (sort of adding fixtures)
+* apply patches/diffs
+* execute commands
+* merge branches
+* pick up the changes on a PR

 As a nice extra, i made the tool auto-detect changes to its own source code and self-update.
-If you change on this folder and run the tool, you'll get:
+If you change any file on this folder and run the tool, you'll get:
 ```
 $ qmk_build
 [WARN] Detected changes on my source code, attempting to re-compile myself...